 THOUGHT LEADERSHIP by AMS ONSITE

-Comprehensive ICP Program Reduces Infections, Unnecessary Prescriptions at Leading Long-Term Care Facility
+Comprehensive IPC Program Reduces Infections, Unnecessary Prescriptions at Leading Long-Term Care Facility

 This case study demonstrates that with the ability to quickly and accurately identify multiple distinct pathogens (viral vs. bacterial) in nursing facility residents on a quarterly basis, as well as in symptomatic residents, and the support of a dedicated infection preventionist, along with staff education and training, long-term care facilities can drastically reduce the number of respiratory infection cases, control the spread of infectious disease, and reduce the number of unnecessarily prescribed antibiotics.
 Read more...